klein0r/ioBroker.lametric/docs/en/my-data-diy.md

 - Use the plus icon to add as many frames as you want
 - Icon: Choose an icon from the [official website](https://developer.lametric.com/icons) and put the ID in the configuration field. **Important: Add an i (for static icons) or an a (for animated icons) as a prefix for that ID.
 (Example: `i3389`)**
 - Text: Just type the text information for the frame.
 You can use states in curly braces.
 These information will be replaced with the corresponding value of the state.
 (Example: `{youtube.0.channels.HausAutomatisierungCom.statistics.subscriberCount} Subscribers`)
+- Duration: Specifies how long the frame should be displayed (default = 5 seconds)

 Example configuration of some frames: